Latest News:

 Who Will Qualify for Medical Aid in Dying in New York?

-Eligibility under the law is limited and specific.
-To qualify, an individual must be at least 18 years old and have a medically confirmed terminal illness with a prognosis of six months or less to live.
-The individual must be mentally capable of making medical decisions and must voluntarily request the medication.
-Importantly, a person does not qualify based solely on age or disability, and the law does not apply to non-terminal conditions.
+The statute is carefully limited and highly regulated.
+To qualify, an individual must be at least eighteen years old, be a New York resident, and have a medically confirmed terminal illness that is incurable and irreversible, with a prognosis of six months or less to live.
+The individual must also be mentally capable of making informed medical decisions and physically able to self-administer the medication.
+The law does not apply to individuals who are elderly, disabled, or chronically ill unless they meet the strict definition of terminal illness.

-What Will be the Process of Medical Aid in Dying?
+What is the Process of Medical Aid in Dying?

 How the Medical Aid in Dying Act Affects Estate Planning